 All of our policies contain exclusions relating to an epidemic or pandemic and also known events in the mass media.
 However, we will assess each claim based on its individual facts and circumstances.
 Please read your policy wording for the full policy terms, conditions, limitations and exclusions.
-The Australian Government (DFAT) raised its travel advice level to 'Do Not Travel' to all of China on 2 February 2020.
+The Ministry of Foreign Affairs and Trade (MFAT) raised its travel advice level to 'Do Not Travel' to all of China on 2 February 2020.

-If your travel has been affected, we recommend you contact your airline and accommodation provider as soon as possible if you would like to amend your travel plans in and out of China.
-Some airlines have announced they are offering refunds for travel to and from mainland China, and some are offering to waive cancellation fees.
+If your travel has been affected, we recommend you contact your airline and accommodation provider as soon as possible.
+Some airlines have announced they are offering refunds for travel to and from mainland China, and some are offering to waive cancellation fees for other destinations.

 Some hotel providers have issued statements that they will offer free cancellations on all bookings in Wuhan or in greater China.